 A FileInputRecordStream object represents a file that has been opened for sequential read access.
-The file is opened implicitly when the object is created (see section "Opening and closing a file" on page 60).
+The file is opened implicitly when the object is created (see section "Opening and closing a file").

 The FileInputRecordStream class offers methods for reading and skipping records and for closing the file.
 The method group for positioning is present, but provides no functionality.